cjmet/AhMediaPlayer/README.md

 * ### Music Library Web API
-- [ ] Chances are most of this work will be done in the Common and Data Library Projects
-- [ ] Implement the Interfaces and Repository Pattern.
+- [x] Implement the Interfaces and Repository Pattern.
-- [ ] Add an API Project to the solution
+- [x] Add an API Project to the solution
 - [ ] Develop basic API to match basic functionality of Music Library
+  - [x] Basic Playlist API
+  - [ ] Basic Song API
+  - [ ] Playlist Validation
-- [ ] Using the Repository Pattern and scaffolding will effectively do this for us.
+  - [ ] Song Validation
+  - [ ] Orphaned Songs from Playlist API
+  - [ ] Program Logic of Locking Playlist 1 as internal "All Songs" Playlist"?
+Does this go in the API, Interface, or Repository?

 <br>